-For both measures, the Standing Committee raised concerns about the evidence that the developers presented.
+For both measures, the Standing Committee raised concerns about the evidence presented by the developers.
 For outcome measures to pass the Standing Committee's review, a clear healthcare intervention that can improve the outcome must be present.
 For process measures to pass the Standing Committee's review, a clear linkage between the measured process and an important health outcome must also be present.
-The developer of the missed stroke measure (NQF #3614), an outcome measure, detailed interventions that could potentially be performed, such as physical examination maneuvers.
+The developer for the missed stroke measure (NQF #3614, an outcome measure) detailed interventions that could potentially be performed, such as physical examination maneuvers.
 However, the Standing Committee ultimately felt that this was not sufficient evidence to show that performing these examinations would reduce the risk of missed stroke in patients presenting with dizziness.
-For the carotid stenosis measure (NQF #0507), a process measure, the Standing Committee raised concerns about whether better measurement of carotid stenosis itself was linked to improved outcomes.
-The developer was unable to describe a clear linkage between the process measure and any outcomes.
-However, the developer did articulate that the benefits of this measure outweigh potential risks.
-Therefore, a two-step evidence pathway was proposed, in which improved measurement would lead to a better selection of patients for interventions, which has been shown to improve outcomes.
-This led the Standing Committee to vote for insufficient evidence with exception due to the lack of strong empirical evidence between the process and the outcome; yet the benefits of this measure outweigh any potential harm.
+For the carotid stenosis measure (NQF #0507, a process measure), the Standing Committee raised concerns about whether better measurement of carotid stenosis itself was linked to improved outcomes.
+The developer was unable to describe a clear linkage between the process measure and the outcome.
+Instead, a two-step evidence pathway was proposed, in which improved measurement would lead to a better selection of patients for interventions, which have been shown to improve outcomes.
+This led the Standing Committee to vote for insufficient evidence with exception due to the lack of this linkage between process and outcome.